Natural Methods of Birth Control (cont.)

 Using the withdrawal method, the man withdraws his penis from a woman's vagina before he ejaculates so that the sperm released from his penis does not enter her vagina.
 Withdrawal is also called coitus interruptus.

 There are problems with using withdrawal as a contraceptive method.
 First, a man may release small amounts of sperm before actual ejaculation.
 Secondly, a man needs self-control and a precise sense of timing to be able to withdraw his penis from the woman's vagina before he ejaculates.
-Because this can be difficult for the man to do successfully, the withdrawal method is only about 75-80% effective in preventing pregnancy.
+Because this can be difficult for the man to complete successfully, the withdrawal method is only about 75-80% effective in preventing pregnancy.

 Lactational infertility is based upon the idea that a woman cannot become pregnant as long as she is breastfeeding her baby.
 It is true that a woman may not ovulate quite as soon after giving birth as she would if she were not breastfeeding.
 Women who are breastfeeding usually start ovulating again between 10-12 weeks after delivery.